-Car parks in Redcar, Guisborough and Saltburn have pay and display parking in operation.
-Charges apply all year round.
+Car parks within the Redcar and Cleveland Borough Council area may have pay and display parking in operation.
+Charges can apply all year round.

 There are two types of car parks providing long stay or short stay options.
 Short stay car parks provide spaces for visitors and are therefore located closer to the town centre, while long stay car parks catering for people working in the town throughout the day are located further away.

 Redcar also has pay and dis play and free on-street parking places.
 Bays are located in the High Street, Station Road, The Esplanade, Granville Terrace, Cleveland Street, Queen Street and Newcomen Terrace.
 There is a range of charges (some parking bays are free) depending on the location and information is displayed at the parking meters or signs adjacent to the bays.
 Please make sure that you purchase a ticket from the nearest parking machine to ensure that you display the correct ticket for the specified parking bay you have chosen.

 Parking tickets purchased in car parks are not valid for use in on street parking bays.

 Pay & Display Car Parks in Redcar and Cleveland

 Charges apply between the hours of 8am to 6pm Monday to Saturday unless otherwise advertised.
 During certain months of the year the charges may also apply on a Sunday or Bank Holiday.
 Details of parking charges are displayed on information boards in car parks and on the front of the ticket machines.
 Drivers should check the information provided to avoid receiving a parking ticket.